LeMimit/foxy-changelog/README.md

                            messages.
 Should contain two groups, original
                            match and ID used by issue-url.

---tag-pattern TEXT         override regex pattern for release tags.
-By
+--tag-pattern TEXT         Specify regex pattern for version tags [semver,
-                           default use semver tag names semantic. tag should be contain in one group named 'version'.
+                           calendar, custom-regex].
+A custom regex containing
+                           one group named 'version' can be specified.
+                           [default: semver]

 --tag-prefix TEXT          prefix used in version tags, default: "" --stdout